vancluever/terraform-provider-acme/website/docs/r/certificate.html.markdown

 ### Using DNS challenges

-As the usage model of Terraform generally sees it as being run on a different server than a certificate would normally be placed on, the `acme_certifiate` resource only supports DNS challenges.
+As the usage model of Terraform generally sees it as being run on a different server than a certificate would normally be placed on, the `acme_certificate` resource only supports DNS challenges.
 This method authenticates certificate domains by requiring the requester to place a TXT record on the FQDNs in the certificate.